Upland, CA · San Bernardino County

 What solar incentives are available in Upland?

-Upland homeowners qualify for the 30% federal Investment Tax Credit (ITC), which is typically built into solar financing and significantly reduces the effective cost.
+Upland homeowners often qualify for the 30% federal Investment Tax Credit (ITC), which is typically built into solar financing and significantly reduces the effective cost.
 California’s property tax exemption means your home’s increased value from solar will not raise your property taxes.
 SCE’s net billing program credits excess solar sent to the grid.
 Solar financing is generally available with no money down for qualifying homeowners.

 Do I need to upgrade my electrical panel for solar?